-To apply for a Level 1 Learner's License, you must be at least 14 years and nine months old.
+To apply for a Level 1 Learner's License, you must be at least 14 years 9 months old.
 Bring your Segment 1 certificate, proof of identity, and a parent or guardian along to sign for you.

 This is your step up to the big time, and it's a pretty simple one―just six hours of classroom instruction.

 Before you qualify to take it, however, you need to complete at least 30 hours of behind-the-wheel driving, including two hours of driving at night.

 Once you've completed Segment 2 and have a total of 50 hours of driving experience, you can take a road skills test.
 The Secretary of State has posted a handy study guide for this test online, as well as a road skills testing organization locator.
 Assuming you pass the test, you'll be eligible for a level 2 License.

 Once again, a trip to the local branch office of the Secretary of State is required.
 This time, you'll need to be at least 16 and have your road skills certificate, proof that you've had your Level 1 License for at least 180 days, and a logbook showing your 50-plus hours of driving experience (including 10 hours at night).

 You'll have your picture taken and be given your level 2 License, which allows you to drive unsupervised between the hours of 5 a.m. and midnight.
 (If you have a job that requires you to drive between midnight and 5 a.m., you'll be allowed to drive as long as you have proof that you are traveling directly to or from work.)